Vareš: Tourism

 The Vareš region also has possibilities for winter tourism development.
 Due to its position and elevation snow stays longer than in other regions, and the beautiful areas surrounding it are really good for skiing and skating.
 The mountain resort Doli is located on Zvijezda Mountain.

+Artificially created Lake Nula, about 500 meters long and 300 meters wide and 100 meters deep, is another important resource for the city.
+In addition to being a reservoir of clean, drinking water, the lake is in all plans of the city and municipality tourism organization, as an ideal place for leisure, including sport fishing and water sports and recreation.